servalproject/serval-dna/doc/Servald-Configuration.md

 packets are not acknowledged.

 The `packet_interval` option controls the maximum rate at which packets are tramsmitted on the interface.
-It sets the *average* delay in microseconds between individual packets.
-This delay is only applied after a 5 ms burst of consecutive packets with no delay.
+It sets the *average* interval, in microseconds, between individual packets.
+If the interval is less than the time it takes to transmit a packet, then packets will be sent at maximum speed with no intervening delay.
+Otherwise, delays are inserted between packets as needed to keep to the average.

-The `mdp_tick_ms` option controls the time interval in milliseconds between MDB broadcast announcements on the interface.
+The `mdp_tick_ms` option controls the time interval, in milliseconds, between MDB broadcast announcements on the interface.
 If set to zero, it disables MDP announcements altogether on the interface (called “tickless” mode).
 If not set, then the value of the `mdp.iftype.IFTYPE.tick_ms` option is used.
 If that